jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 To help us win the game, I learned my lesson and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
-They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in an Internet Age mass-collaboration economy.
+They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes when Main Street returns in a mass-collaboration economy.
 Being held back from this brighter future is why our lives can be so unhappy.
 To improve our days then, the people need a new ruling philosophy... one that says improving our society is the only rule that matters.

 ## To Upgrade Our Civilization We Need To Reach for the Tools